|

 Cerdic avoids the established British territories to his north and east

-which have already set themselves up on a defensive footing (postulated as
+which have already set themselves up on a defensive footing (postulated

-Caer Gwinntguic and
+as Caer Gwinntguic

-Caer Celemion) and aims at
+and Caer Celemion)

-resisted by force in battles which provide incidents that are also recorded
+be resisted by force in battles which provide incidents that are also recorded

 in the traditions of the invaders.
 Archaeologically too, the newcomers leave